hbutler/hbutler.github.io/socialcauses.md

 **By Rev. Martin Luther King, Jr., 16 April, 1963**

 *First, I must confess that over the last few years I have been gravely disappointed with the white moderate.
-I have almost reached the regrettable conclusion that the Negro's great stumbling block in the stride toward is not the White Citizen's Council-er or the Ku Klux Klanner,*
+I have almost reached the regrettable conclusion that the Negro's great stumbling block in the stride toward freedom is not the White Citizen's Council-er or the Ku Klux Klanner,*

 *but the white moderate who is more devoted to "order" than to justice;*